GoldenSylph/fortuna-governance-token/README.md

 To deploy the airdrop smart-contract you should perform a command: `npx hardhat deploy --tags airdrop --network mainnet`.

 **CAUTION**: the contract should only be deployed once the Fortuna Governance token has been deployed too.
-Also, the CSV table of the holders **must** also be populated.
+Also, the CSV table of the holders in the directory `./resources/csv/holders.csv` **MUST** be populated.

 ## How to update the Merkle Tree in the airdrop smart-contract?